 Leon Alexander Colman was born in 1968 in Saginaw, Michigan.

 Master Colman began study of martial arts in March 1981 in Vassar MI, Pu Kang Tang Su Do.
 Under Les Maxon he became an assistant teacher in1983, began running children’s class in 1985 and began teaching adult classes in 1986.
 Master Colman began studying with Bruce Henderson at MSU 1987.
 In 1988, he began the study of Judo under Master J. Kim at MSU.
 Also in 1988, he began Tai Chi with the Manchu short form and Manchu long form.
 Master Colman became an assistant teacher at the MSU Chinese Martial Arts Club in 1990 and Co Teacher at Chinese Martial Arts Club Montana State University in 1992.
 In 1995, he opened Fighting Dragons Martial Arts Research Center in Lansing Michigan.
 Master Colman introduced Chinese martial arts into the school physical education program at Renaissance Academy in Arizona in 1998.
 In 2002, he began teaching Kung Fu and Tai Chi at Bronson Athletic Center in Kalamazoo.
 While in Mexico City, Mexico he implemented a tai chi for missionaries’ class and began teaching Kung Fu in Mexico City MX in 2006.
 He began teaching Tai Chi and Kung Fu in Arizona in 2008.
 He was Co teacher to Brian Hoff at Kalamazoo Chinese Martial Arts Club, Kalamazoo College in 2012.
 Master Colman began teaching Kung Fu in Midland MI in 2015.
 In 2016 he began teaching Tai Chi and Kung Fu in Frankenmuth Michigan.
-Those classes lead to the opening of Chinese Martial Arts of Michigan with his business partner and martial arts enthusiast, Matthew Hoffman.
+Those classes lead to the opening of Chinese Martial Arts of Michigan.

 Master Colman has taught dozens of self-defense classes ranging in length from one-time sessions to four week courses.
 He has been in three instructional videos featuring Grandmaster George Ling Hu.
 The focus of his training has been; Kung Fu (in the Che Chuan tradition), Tai Chi Chuan (Mi Chuan under Grandmaster George Ling Hu from Grandmaster Yen Nein Wang), Shuai Chiao and Chin Na.
 He also has experience with: Pu Kang Tang Su Do karate, Mu Duk Kwon Tang Su Do karate, Okinawan Karate, Tae Kwon Do, Ju Jitsu, Iado, Aikido, Wing Chung, Praying Mantis, and Escrima.
 Master Colman has trained with the following weapons: staff, bo staff, jo staff, monk’s pole, shepard’s staff, da dao (broad sword), straight sword, curve sword, spear, three sectional staff, rope dart, meteor hammer, kwon do, sai, nunchuka, knife, sap, club, cudgel, hammer, moon hammer, two handed sword, mia dao (horse blade), katana, wakazashi, monk’s spade, blowgun, bow, crossbow, and various firearms.
 He has also studied; Chinese traditional medicine (including but not limited to: acupuncture, acupressure, herbalism, gua sha and, moxi.), Chinese philosophy (Buddhism, Taoism and Confucianism), traditional Chinese culture and some Mandarin.